 To note the lighthouse, it was the first lighthouse in New York state and is the fourth oldest active lighthouse in the United States and is located adjacent to Montauk State Park.
 The hamlet is most famous for commercial fishing and as a summer getaway destination along the Atlantic coast.

 The village is home to many waterfront restaurants, shops, and hotels, most of which are open from April-December.
 One of the few year-round businesses is Gurney’s Resort & Seawater Spa.
-Popular seasonal restaurants include Navy Beach, Harvest on Fort Pond, Inlet Seafood Restaurant, The Crow’s Nest, and Joni’s Kitchen.
+Some of the best restaurants in Montauk include Navy Beach, Harvest on Fort Pond, Inlet Seafood Restaurant, The Crow’s Nest, and Joni’s Kitchen.
 John’s Drive-In is a great spot for homemade ice cream and retro-style burgers.

 You may recognize Montauk from television.
-The Showtime TV series, The Affair, is set in Montauk and the village was featured in season 3 of the sitcom, Friends.
+The Showtime TV series, The Affair, is set in Montauk.
+Also, the village was featured in season 3 of the sitcom, Friends.

 The town of Rhinebeck is home to a wide range of restaurants centered around their active farm to table movement, as well as a thriving music, film, and theatre culture.
 There are also over 40 specialty shops in the heart of the village.
 For outdoor enthusiasts, the town is home to several hiking and biking trails.

 Cute shops to visit include Land of Oz Toys, Hummingbird Jewelers, and Periwinkles that showcases several local artisans.
 Montgomery Row is a great shopping block filled with many quaint shops like Krause’s Chocolates, Paper Trail, Olivia!
-Olive Oils + Vinegars, are more.
-For wellness gurus, there is lear Yoga and Breathe Barre & Pilates.
+Gourmet Olive Oils, and many more.
+For wellness enthusiasts, there is Clear Yoga, and Breathe Studio: Barre & Pilates.

 Rhinebeck is home to the annual agricultural fair, the Duchess County Fair.
 For overnight visits, stay at Mirbeau Inn & Spa or Beekman Arms and Delamater Inn.